Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 Progress is no longer defined by outputs alone, but by the quality of the interaction that produces them.

-The interaction between engineer and model is where:
+The interaction among engineer, model, and tools is where:

 • assumptions are proposed and tested